Plan your own tour in Indonesia

 However, it is necessary to make arrangements in advance to prevent problems at customs.

 - Make sure you have an European Medical Passport or a medical statement (in English) from your doctor before you leave.
 Your doctor can arrange this for you.
 In the Medical passport or statement your doctor will indicate which medication you are using.

-- Take your medication (sufficient for your entire trip) with you in the original packaging (with yoyr name on it).
+- Take your medication (sufficient for your entire trip) with you, in the original packaging (with your name on it).

-Check the website of the nearest Indonesian embassy for the most current regulations.
+Check the website of the nearest Indonesian embassy for the most recent regulations.

 Can I Whatsapp with my Indonesian SIM-card?

-Yes, you can continue to Whatsapp with your Indonesian SIM card.
+Yes, you can continue to use Whatsapp with an Indonesian SIM card.